LibreChat-AI/LibreChat-DiscordBot/README.md

    - **Stop**: Stop the local LibreChat server.
    - **Update**: Update the local LibreChat server.

+- /**balance**

+  💸 Set credit balance for a user
+  - user email is required
+  - Set the following .env variable to enable this CHECK_BALANCE=true
+  - 1000 credits = $0.001

 ---

 >⚠️ Warning: When using this bot, exercise caution with command permissions.
 It is strongly recommended to limit bot command permissions to yourself or trusted individuals.
 We advise using the bot on a private discord server to minimize risks.
 This precaution is crucial as certain commands allow manipulating the .env file, and have the potential to expose sensitive API keys.